launchql/pgsql-parser/README.md

 # pg-query-parser [![Build Status](https://travis-ci.org/zhm/pg-query-parser.svg?branch=master)](https://travis-ci.org/zhm/pg-query-parser)

 The real PostgreSQL parser for nodejs.
+The primary objective of this module is to provide symmetric parsing and deparsing of SQL statements.
+With this module you can modify parts of a SQL query statement and serialize the query tree back into a formatted SQL statement.
+It uses the *real* [PostgreSQL parser](https://github.com/lfittl/libpg_query).

+The main functionality provided by this module is deparsing, which PostgreSQL does not have internally.

 ## Installation